 Well, what a month this has turned out to be, as the world lurches from dealing with a nasty microscopic invader to a much larger and more evil one.
 I’m not remotely qualified to talk about the catastrophe unfolding overseas, but my thoughts are with the Ukrainian people at this unimaginably horrific time, along with all those working to support and defend them, and all the journalists reporting from the area.
 A lot of courage is being shown out there against the onslaught, supported by unprecedented unity amongst countries around the world, all far greater than Russia had bargained on.

-Apart from that though, it’s mainly just a few TV shows and films that I have to mention in this month’s post and video.
+As for me, however, things have been pretty quiet this month, as expected.
+I’ve been out and about a little bit, but otherwise it’s mainly a few TV shows and films that I have to mention in this month’s post and video.
 So this is going to be relatively short, but I hope you enjoy!